remult/remult/docs/tutorials/react/auth.md

       return config;
    });
    ```

+   `setAuthToken` sends the decoded user information to Remult and store the token in local `sessionStorage`.

+   An `axios` interceptor is used to add the authorization token header to all API requests.

-2. Create a file called `src/shared/AuthController.ts ` and place the following code in it:
+5. Create a file `src/shared/AuthController.ts` and place the following code in it:

    *src/shared/AuthController.ts*
    ```ts
    import * as jwt from 'jsonwebtoken';